-If you haven’t already started using OneNote, the note taking application that comes with Office 365 then we really recommend it.
+If you haven’t already started using OneNote, the note taking application that comes with Microsoft 365 then we really recommend it.
 It has a lot of little functions to make life easier.
 Here’s our five tips to get you started.
 We’ll be using the desktop application for Windows 10 to demonstrate.

 You no longer have to bring up a calculator app when in meetings because you can do calculations directly from OneNote.
 Just type in the equation, press equals (=) and then hit the space bar and it will be worked out for you.